awsdocs/aws-android-developer-guide/doc_source/dynamodb_om.rst

 #.
 Click :guilabel:`Apply Policy`.

-To learn more about IAM policies, see :iam-ug:`Using IAM <IAM_Introduction`.
-To learn more about DynamoDB-specific policies, see :ddb-dg:`Using IAM to Control Access to DynamoDB Resources
+To learn more about IAM policies, see `Overview of IAM Policies <http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html>`_.
+To learn more about DynamoDB-specific policies, see :ddb-dg: `Using IAM to Control Access to DynamoDB Resources <UsingIAMWithDDB>`_.
-<UsingIAMWithDDB>`.

 Create a DynamoDB Client and Object Mapper
 ==========================================